 - Improved: Who are you going to vote for?

-4. Double-Barrelled Questions
+4. Double-Barrelled Qs

 It’s natural to want to ask two questions at once but they need prioritisation.
 To be clear, don’t preface your questions before you ask, such as “Now this is a two-part question …” and then ask both questions.
 Ask one, then the other.